KB-LAB/Lastattempt/README.md

 Dimension Data Graduate Accelerate Program Graduate Intern
 ## Education
 Completed a BSc in Microbiology and a BSc(Hons) in Medical Microbiology at the University of Pretoria
+## About myself
+Career driven and curious.
+I enjoy learning new skills and applying them to real life problems.
+I am very uch updated with current afairs and enjoy day to day constructive conversations with new people
 ## About Myself
 Career driven and curious.
 I enjoy learning new skills and applying them to real life problems.
 I am very uch updated with current afairs and enjoy day to day constructive conversations with new people.